sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L12_Deployments_using_Azure_Bicep_templates.md

    <validation step="9cd20f12-9e2f-4fb2-b764-6790b73ade56" />

-## Task 3: Remove the Azure DevOps billing
+## Task 3: Remove the Azure Devops billing

 In this task, you will remove pipeline billing to eliminate unnecessary charges.